JHansen2000/Gang-Bot/README.md

   - Verify that role IS a gang
   - Populate sheet with headers only
 - Update worksheet command (role | none, category | none, etc.)

+## Ideas
+- Custom tags for positions
+  - Can I hide roles?
+No
+-